 Updated on November 12, 2020

 How important are details in your 3D prints?
 Have you tried switching between different LCD 3D printers or 3D printing resins?
-If you’ve been struggling getting dimensionally accurate 3D prints using Anycubic Photon S or other LCD based 3D printer – this article is for you.
+If you’ve been struggling getting dimensionally accurate 3D prints using Anycubic Photon S or other LCD based resin 3D printer – this article is for you.

 There are many different 3D printing applications.
 Creating scale models and their accessories is definitely one of them.
 Scale models differ from other types of bigger 3D printed products where details are not as important.
 Usually, they are rather small and detailed.
-That’s why it’s important to optimise the 3D printing process and find ways to get the most of both: the 3D printer and 3D printing resin.
+That’s why it’s important to optimize the 3D printing process and find ways to get the most of both: the 3D printer and 3D printing resin.
 Sometimes to achieve this goal one has to become creative.
 Our client Aleksey creates scale model accessories under the brand AK3D models.
 He always aims at making his 3D printed parts as detailed and faultless as possible.
 He has put an all-out effort and found quite interesting approach to get the best of his SLA LCD based 3D printer – Anycubic Photon S.

 Anycubic Photon S 3D printer